andreasmalta/choco_packages/kmupd4/Readme_en.txt

     a) When using the included Installer
        Run "Setup.exe" and install according to the instructions in the dialog to install.
-　　　※In the case of ARM64 environment, execute "SetupARM64_Win11.exe" for Windows 11 and "SetupARM64_Win10.exe" for Windows 10.
+       * In the case of ARM64 environment, execute "SetupARM64_Win11.exe" for Windows 11 and "SetupARM64_Win10.exe" for Windows 10.

     b) When installing manually
        Use Windows Add Printer Wizard to install.